 - Have adequate space in your house or apartment to provide a safe environment for the child.

 - Can pass a physical examination (You don’t have to be in perfect physical condition to qualify; blindness, deafness or other physical disabilities will not disqualify you as a prospective adoptive parent.).

 - Learn about fostering or adopting.
-The Idaho Department of Health & Welfare’s program provides PRIDE classes for families becoming licensed for foster care and adoption while private agencies and Certified Adoption Professionals (CAPs) have their own educational requirements.
+The Idaho Department of Health & Welfare’s program provides classes through the National Training and Development Curriculum for families becoming licensed for foster care and adoption while private agencies and certified adoption professionals (CAPs) have their own educational requirements.

 - Shares in-depth information about foster care and adoption